MarcoRoma96/NCD-agenda-outpatients/README.md

 - Clingo  (tested with clingo version 5.4.0)

 ## Generating, testing and manipulating instances

+First of all, whenever you clone this repository or copy this folder in a different location, you should run the command:

+	$ python refresh_mashp_code.py

+this will update the path variables with the correct value of your machine.

 In order to reproduce the results obtained for some relevant instances tested for research purposes, we provide the folder `Test_instances_CILC-JLC-Cappanera2022`.
 The folder contains 2 subfolders called part1 and part2, that are for all intents and purposes examples of the output of tests performed using this code.
 Part1 contains tests that perform a schedule over a 30 days horizon, while part2 contains the same instances (except those with 40 patients), but with a 60 days planning horizon.
 The easiest way to reproduce the tests over these instances is to run:
 ```